thelfer/tfel/docs/mfront/Implicit/HillTensor.md

 > Chaboche and seems to differ from the one described in most other
 > books.

+The `HillTensor` keyword is followed by:

+- the name of the Hill's tensor,
+- an array of 6 material properties or a dictionary.

+Those material properties can be defined by:

+- a constant value.
+- an external `MFront` file.
+- an analytic value.

 ## Orthotropic axis convention

 The computation of the Hill tensor rely on the definition of an